When I want to make really potent, really healthy edibles or topicals, this cannabis coconut oil is my go-to infusion.

 Why Cannabis Coconut Oil?

 Coconut oil is arguably the best oil for creating strong marijuana infusions, topicals and medicinal edibles because it has a high saturated fat content.
-That makes it capable of absorbing more THC, Terpenes, Flavinoids and Cannabinoids than butter or other types of oil.
+That theoretically makes it capable of absorbing more THC, CBD, and other Cannabinoids than butter or other types of oil.
 While butter has a saturated fat of about 60%, coconut oil is about 90% saturated fat.

 It’s perfect for those on high-fat healing diets for epilepsy, Alzheimer’s, and cancer (like the ketogenic diet).

-It’s also great for vegans, paleo people and… really anyone without a coconut allergy who would like to ingest cannabis without smoking or vaping.
+It’s also great for vegans, paleo people and… really anyone without a coconut allergy who would like to ingest cannabinoids without smoking or vaping.

 It’s also really versatile.
-I spent almost a year of my life trying to put it in every edible I could think of and wrote a book about it… 100’s of recipes later, I’m still not bored with this tasty cannabis coconut oil infusion.
+I spent almost a year of my life trying to put it in every edible I could think of and wrote several books about it… 100’s of recipes later, I’m still not bored with this tasty cannabis coconut oil infusion.

 If you’ve never used coconut oil for your edibles recipes (or if you’ve never tried edibles) make sure to test your oil first.
 It is strong and it’s not fun to overdo it on edibles.
 Trust me.
 I had a run in with a cannabis infused grilled cheese that I’ll never forget, and I want to help everyone avoid that if possible.